CivicActions/nebula/README.md

 And our [api](https://nebulaapi.civicactions.com/) will someday be useful, but is not ready now.

 This is our application to 18F's Agile BPA RFQ.
-However, it is all freely sharable, and we aim to make a product truly valuable.
+However, it is all freely sharable, and we aim to make a truly valuable product.
 Feel free to fork this code.

 ## User Manaul

-Please enjoy our [User Manual](USER_MANUAL.md), which explains a possible approach to deployment and running the automated unit tests
+Please enjoy our [User Manual](USER_MANUAL.md), which explains a possible approach to deployment and running the automated unit tests.

 # Process